itsbapunpanda/BookVocal/README.md

-# 📚 BookVocal – AI PDF-to-Voice Web App
+# 📚 BookVocal – PDF-to-Voice Web App

 > Read your favorite storybooks or novels aloud with one click!
 Upload any PDF, choose a page range, select a voice, and let BookVocal narrate your book with synchronized highlighting.